Tapioca boba takes black tea to another level in this Vegan Boba Tea. Boba soaks up brown sugar syrup to make this drink sweet and rich!

 - Black tea: I wanted to make the traditionally used tea first, so I used black tea.

-- Soy milk: I used soy milk because that's what I happened to have on hand, but you could use any non-dairy milk you like.
+- Soy milk: I used soy milk because that's what I happened to have on hand, but you could use oat milk or any non-dairy milk you like.

 - Vanilla Simple Syrup